xiaozealer/AutoDiff/README.md

-# AutoDiff
+# Automatic Differentiation

-python implementation of automatic differentiation
+Python implementation of automatic differentiation

-- Computational Graph representation in `Graph.py`
+Required package: `Numpy`

+**TODO**

+- to add comments and usage
+- to support more common functions
+- write more test cases